English, Japanese, Korean, Portuguese, Spanish

 In part one (1 of 2) of this bebop scales lesson, legendary saxophonist Jerry Bergonzi breaks down his exciting approach to improvisation using bebop scales.
 With the accompaniment of Andy LaVerne, Jerry goes beyond the simple understanding of bebop scales as he breaks down his system of using these scales effectively in your solos.
 If you want to take your improvisations to fresh and interesting places, this bebop scale masterclass series is for you.
-NOTE: There is an optional PDF which includes the embedded notation and charts seen in both videos from this series.
+NOTE: There is a PDF bundled with the "purchase" version of this video (not the $8.99 "rental" version), which contains the embedded notation seen in the masterclass.
 Although the embedded notation (in the videos) is only in concert, this additional PDF is written in Bb and Eb as well.
-It is included in the DISCOUNTED BUNDLE AVAILABLE HERE or it can be purchased separately.
+If you want to buy this 2-part series at a discount, you can get the entire bundle here!

 Topics Covered: Improvisation, bebop scales, jazz, ascending and descending motions, hitting the chord tones, starting on different degrees, playing over different chord types, playing changes, pickups and tags, bebop scale modes, etc.